 safety reasons three times in 1997 alone.
 After 41 years of service, the North American

-T-2 "Buckeye" jet trainer is now being phased out, in favor of the Boeing/BAE
+T-2 "Buckeye" jet trainer was phased out in favor of the Boeing/BAE

-T-45A "Goshawk."
+service was in 2015.
 At least two T-2s have made their way into civilian ownership.
-[History by Kevin Murphy]

 Nicknames: Attack Guppy; Trusty Tubbyjet

 Engine: One 2,950-lb thrust General Electric J85-GE-4 turbojet